learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 ![](img/ggp-2.png)

 What do we see now?
-Now ggplot knows what variables you want on each axis and under the hood it does the math to figure out what the mathematial bounds of that variable are.
+Now ggplot knows what variables you want on each axis and under the hood it does the math to figure out what the mathematical bounds of that variable are.
 It names each axis what the variable is and gives us some default spacings.
 But where is the data?
 Again, we're going to have to tell ggplot how we want our data put onto this space.